James Buchanan Eads

-Captain James Buchanan Eads (May 23, 1820 – March 8, 1887) was a world-renowned American civil engineer and inventor, holding more than 50 patents.
+James Buchanan Eads (May 23, 1820 – March 8, 1887) was an American civil engineer and inventor.
+He held more than 50 patents and was known internationally.
+He designed and built the Eads Bridge over the Mississippi River in St. Louis, which was designated a National Historic Landmark.

-Eads' great Mississippi River Bridge at St. Louis was designated a National Historic Landmark by the Department of the Interior in 1964 and on October 21, 1974 was listed as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers.
-It was also awarded a Special Award of Recognition by the American Institute of Steel Construction in 1974 on the 100th anniversary of its entry into service.
-Eads' design for the jetties of the south pass of the Mississippi river was also designated as National Historic Civil Engineering Landmarks in 1982.

 Early life and education

 Eads was born in Lawrenceburg, Indiana, and named for his mother's cousin, future President of the United States James Buchanan.
-Eads' father, Thomas C. Eads pursued a fortune to no avail and the family moved several times.
+Eads' father, Thomas C. Eads, pursued a fortune to no avail and the family moved several times.
 Eads grew up in St. Louis, Missouri.
 The family lost all of their possessions in a steamboat fire as they landed in St. Louis in 1833.
 Thomas Eads' business ventures in St. Louis failed, and he abandoned his family and moved upriver.

 James Eads was largely self-educated; at the age of 13, he left school to take up work to help support the family.
 He sold apples on the streets of St. Louis to help support his sisters and mother, who ran a boardinghouse.
 One of his first jobs was at the Williams & Duhring dry-goods store run by Barrett Williams.
 Williams allowed the young Eads to spend time in his library, located above the store.
 In Eads's spare time, he read books on physical science, mechanics, machinery, and civil engineering.
 When Eads became successful later in life and Williams suffered hardship, Eads reciprocated Williams' generosity by providing money for Williams' comfort in his old age.